 Help also supported residents of Mosaico House in accessing public bodies and the authorities, hospitals and schools.
 Here, refugees found the basic essentials they needed, as well as protection and psychosocial counselling.
 Language courses and other integration workshops were organised together with the refugees, and creative childcare was offered.
 At Mosaico House, refugee women and children found shelter and learned about the culture and values of the European Union.

 Unfortunately, the Mosaico House had to close in 2020.
 Following the terrible fire catastrophe in Moria refugee Camp, Help is supporting the emergency aid of our long-standing partner organization “Greek Council for Refugees”.
 The families receive psychotherapeutic and legal advice.

 Fourouzan (33) and her daughter, Elena (13), fled violence and terror in Afghanistan.
 Their journey was traumatising.
 When they arrived in Greece, they were both in very poor physical and mental health.
 It was only when they reached Mosaico House that they finally felt safe again.
 They regained their strength, their health improved, and Elena found the courage to face life again.
 Fourouzan says: “I see so much good here; they really care for us.”

-Help currently runs Mosaico House in Athens for 36 women and children.
+Help founded Mosaico House in Athens which was a safe home for 36 women and children.
 Before this, Help improved the living conditions of around 22,000 refugees in main and transit accommodation, distributed shopping vouchers to 5,000 refugees, ran courses for around 2,300 people and provided advice on asylum law to around 2,900 asylum seekers and their relatives.